tomvita/Breeze-Beta/Breeze.md

 Breeze now includes a powerful, streamlined workflow for creating and editing assembly-based cheats, making advanced cheat development more accessible than ever.

 ### Creating ASM cheat from identified game code
-1. Add from **ASM Explorer** using `Add to Cheat` button
+1. Add from **ASM Explorer** using `Add to Cheat` button.
-2. Compose cheats with various template to ease the cheat making process.
+2. Compose cheats with various templates to ease the cheat making process.
 3. **Easy Template**: For simple `ld` (load) or `st` (store) based cheats, the **"Easy Template"** option will automatically generate a complete hack for you.
 It supports all variants of these instructions.
+4. **Dynamic Modules Support**: When game code resides in a dynamic module, Breeze automatically generates **master code** using the `R1` register.
+The `R1` register stores the offset (Main + R1 = module Main), allowing cheats to remain stable across game reloads.

 ### Extracting and Editing ASM